unelected/zafiaonline.py/README.md

 ![Python version](https://img.shields.io/badge/python-3.9+-blue.svg)

-## ⚠️ Important Update: Repository Archived

-This repository is archived indefinitely.
-No further development or updates are planned.

-It remains available in read-only mode for reference and historical purposes.
-Feel free to fork it if you'd like to continue development independently.

-Thanks to everyone who used the project!

 ## ⚠️ Important Update: API Changes!

 The original app developer suddenly **changed their API**, which means **most of the requests through the old wrapper are now broken**.
 Yeah… we weren’t ready for that either.